sodabubblewine/sodabubblewine.github.io/README.md

     3. the mind adn art of old Japan
     4. the new Japan

-22. This particular edition doesn't have the printed pictures within the texts: it does have black and white images at the front of the book.
+22. This particular edition doesn't have the printed pictures within the text: it does have black and white images at the front of the book.
 The back and front covers have endsheets that display simple maps of the larger regions dealt with in the text: there is not a one-to-one match between places mentioned in the text and places labeled on the maps.

 23. Since this history is a little less than a century old, there is an additional problem of collating its reports with those made by modern texts, such as the eigth edition of 'The Earth and its Peoples'.